29 FAQs about personal injury.

 - Can I sue even if I am partially to blame for an accident?

-- I suffered a personal injury several years ago - can I still sue?
+- How long after suffering a personal injury can I sue?

-- If I sue my employer for an injury at work, how can I protect myself against retaliation such as being sacked?
+- If I sue my employer for an injury at work, how can I protect myself against retaliation?

 - What do I need to prove to successfully sue for personal injury?

 - Can I sue even if I signed a disclaimer saying that I understand the risks?